icopy-site/awesome-cn/docs/awesome/awesome-go.md

 - [php-parser](https://github.com/z7zmey/php-parser) - A Parser for PHP written in Go.
 - [revive](https://github.com/mgechev/revive) – ~6x faster, stricter, configurable, extensible, and beautiful drop-in replacement for `golint`.
 - [staticcheck](https://github.com/dominikh/go-tools/tree/master/cmd/staticcheck) - staticcheck is `go vet` on steroids, applying a ton of static analysis checks you might be used to from tools like ReSharper for C#.
+- [structalign](https://github.com/peczenyj/structalign) - Shows how a struct's fields could be reordered to use less memory, printing a diff instead of rewriting files.
 - [stto](https://github.com/mainak55512/stto) - A light-weight superfast line of code counter written in pure Go.
 - [testifylint](https://github.com/Antonboom/testifylint) – A linter that checks usage of [github.com/stretchr/testify](https://github.com/stretchr/testify).
 - [tickgit](https://github.com/augmentable-dev/tickgit) - CLI and go package for surfacing code comment TODOs (in any language) and applying a `git blame`to identify the author.